 What's the difference between a crumble and a cobbler?
 While both are baked fruit desserts, cobblers are topped with biscuits.
 Crumbles are topped with a streusel-like mixture.
 You can make crumble toppings with or without oats.

-For this blackberry crumble with oats, here are the major ingredients you will need:
+For this blackberry crumble with oats, we use cassava flour in place of all-purpose flour to bind our crumble.
+Here are the major ingredients you will need:

 - Fresh blackberries